Skip to main content

 • Execution state - Which nodes succeeded before the failure

 Your agent uses this to self-correct.
-When it needs to build or fix workflows, it reads pflow’s comprehensive instructions which include a full debugging guide - how to interpret errors, inspect trace files, and resolve common issues.
+When building or fixing workflows, it reads pflow’s built-in instructions — how to interpret errors, inspect trace files, and resolve common issues.
 You don’t need to teach your agent how to debug.
 The guidance is built in.

 What your agent sees